fsharp/fslang-design/RFCs/FS-1092-anonymous-type-tagged-union-types.md

 ```

 NOTE: we need to be more precise here.
 For example `int` and `string` both support many common interfaces like `System.IComparable`.
 It is possible that
-for compialtion stability we should always only use `obj`.
+for compilation stability we should always only use `obj`.

 # Drawbacks